Non-Conforming Structure Preserving Finite Element Method for Doubly Diffusive Flows on Bounded Lipschitz Domains: Acknowledgements

-The authors greatly acknowledge the funding from SERB-CRG India (Grant Number CRG/2021/002569).
-The first author thanks Indian Institute of Technology, Roorkee, India where majority of the work was done during his stay there.
+The authors greatly acknowledge the funding from SERB-CRG India (Grant Number : CRG/2021/002569).
+The first author also gratefully acknowledges helpful discussions with Dr. Kush Kinra and thanks Indian Institute of Technology Roorkee, where majority of this works was done.

 .